AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Started on #100Devs Super-Review.
 Felt good to be back in the class, since it's been a while I watched the last lesson.
 I feel like I should be doing more self projects rather than spending more time learning just for the sake of completing the task.

 **Thoughts**: "Believe in yourself that you will succeed" -Anonymous

+### R1D50: July 21

+**Today's Progress**: HALF WAY!!!
+This calls for celebration!
+I tried finishing my personal project, Imagine a Holiday, in terms of functionality(JS), 90% is done.
+In terms of styling(CSS), well, that needs to some work.

+**Thoughts**: "You must put your best effort, when you are least motivated" -David Goggins